-- All PhD students in Analytical Chemistry are required to enroll in and pass 4 one-term graduate courses (3 of which must be Chemistry graduate courses), and
+- All PhD students in Analytical Chemistry are required to enrol in and pass 4 one-term graduate courses (3 of which must be Chemistry graduate courses), and

 - normally include CHEM 512, 514, 516, and 518 as part of the required 4 graduate courses.

 - All PhD students in Inorganic Chemistry are required to enrol in and pass 4 one-term graduate courses (3 of which must be Chemistry graduate courses).

 Organic Chemistry students:

 - All PhD students in Organic Chemistry are required to enrol in and pass 4 one-term graduate courses, one of which may be a graduate course in another area of chemistry.

 - All PhD students in Physical Chemistry are required to enrol in and pass 4 one-term graduate courses.

 - Physical Chemistry students may include up to 2 one-term approved courses in Physics and/or Mathematics as part of the required 4 courses.

 - In order to continue in the PhD program, a student must achieve a grade point average (GPA) of 2.7 or greater on all courses taken in the first year, and must maintain a cumulative GPA of 3.0 or greater in the second and subsequent years.
 The GPA referred to here is the cumulative GPA on all courses taken in the Chemistry graduate program, including undergraduate courses taken to meet clearance requirements.

 Every PhD student is required to present a seminar to the Department on a subject other than his or her research topic.
 Staff members present at the seminar grade the student's performance, and the Divisional member of the Graduate Seminar Committee gives the student an overall rating (pass or fail) on the seminar.
 Students who fail their seminar are required to present further seminars until a passing grade is achieved.